 I have met so many people with ME/CFS who have had to fight years for a diagnosis, spent thousands on medical care and symptom relief, and are constantly being told their illness is exaggerated.
-In today’s viral pandemic environment, knowing that the majority of ME/CFS cases are triggered by viral infections, I worry about the many people who will likely end up with ME/CFS after Covid-19.
-Sadly, there are still no biomarker tests or FDA approved medications that would improve identifying the disease and improve quality of life for the millions who are missing from the lives they love.
+In today’s viral pandemic environment, knowing that the majority of ME/CFS cases are triggered by viral and other infections, I worry about the many people who could end up with ME/CFS after Covid-19.
+Sadly, there are still no biomarker tests or FDA approved medications that would improve diagnosis and quality of life for the millions who are missing from the lives they love.

-I hope you enjoy WORK’s edition focusing on ME/CFS research, treatment care and patients’ lived experience with ME/CFS.
+I hope you are enlightened by this issue of WORK focusing on research, treatment care and patients’ lived experience with ME/CFS.
 Please continue to learn about ME/CFS by visiting the many advocacy groups (such as MEAction, Solve ME/CFS Initiative and the Massachusetts ME/CFS & FM Association) and research centers (such as Open Medicine Foundation, Bateman-Horne Center and the NIH-funded ME/CFS Research Network).
 People with ME/CFS are fighting every day to return to their activities of daily living and are very grateful for health advocates to join in the fight to bring awareness to ME/CFS.

-Karen Jacobs, thank you for this opportunity to share with your readers the challenges for daily living activities and the degree that it strips away the occupations of those living with ME/CFS.
-And thank you to all the reviewers who spent so much time and effort to make this ME/CFS edition happen.
+Karen Jacobs, thank you for this opportunity to share with your readers the challenges ME/CFS brings to daily living activities and the degree to which it strips away the foundation of those living with this disease.
+Stephanie Lancaster and Lily Williams, I appreciate your skills and guidance with this project.
+Thank you to all the authors and reviewers who have spent so much time and effort to make this ME/CFS edition happen.
 I know you are all busy conducting your own research and educating future ME/CFS scientists.
 Thank you from all the ME/CFS warriors around the world for your expertise.